wp-plugins/constant-contact-api/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= 2.3.2 =
+* Fixed major issues with `[constantcontactapi]` shortcode not parsing passed attributes.
+* Fixed bug where submitting a form with empty email field showed success
+* Added a check for valid email domain name.
+This will prevent some fake email addresses (such as asdasdsa@adsamlcsac.com)
+* Added a shortcode hint in the Form Designer
+* When Form Designer forms are submitted and errors exist, submitted data is now filled into the forms.
+Users won't need to fill out the form again.
+* Removed ability to delete users & lists, since it doesn't work for some reason
+* Fixed some Form Designer bugs
+	- Now Form Field checkboxes stay checked
+	- When saving a form, the error message no longer displays
+	- Submit button text now updates in the form preview.
+	- Added a background & border to the Form Slide so that it's obvious why clicking doesn't work when Slide is turned on.
+	- If a form exists, it is selected to edit by default (instead of Create New Form).
+This should help prevent confusion and duplicate forms.
+* Technical
+	- Wrapped the plugin startup actions & hooks in a `plugins_loaded` hook
+	- Removed config.php file; wasn't necessary
+	- Removed redundant & unused code from Form Designer

 = 2.3.1 =
 * Updated Constant Analytics Javascript for WordPress 3.2 compatibility